SuperSaaS/supersaas-nodejs-api-client/README.md

 The SuperSaaS API provides services that can be used to add online booking and scheduling functionality to an existing website or CRM software.

+NOTE: Versions 2+ uses promises instead of callbacks and thus use the old API client or update your code to use promises otherwise it will break.

 ## Prerequisites

 1. [Register for a (free) SuperSaaS account](https://www.supersaas.com/accounts/new), and